PhilippHoefling/WSI-Gastric-Tissue-Classification/README.md

 # Usage
 All methods and pipelines are accessed via [main.py](src/main.py).
+Here a short explanation on the methods is given.
 Ensure to replace all variables related to datasets, models and annotations according to your specific setup.
-The hyperparameters and class names for testing are controled via [config.py](src/config.py).
+The hyperparameters for training and class names for testing are controled via [config.py](src/config.py).

 # Contribution
 Contributions to this repository are welcome.
 If you are interested in improving the pipelines or experimenting with the pipelines, please fork the repository.